danfuzz/lactoserv/doc/coding-conventions.md

   ```js
   // @emptyBlock
   ```

+* Methods that throw `Error`s when encountering trouble aren't specially marked.
+  However, methods that return `null` to indicate an error _are_ marked with the suffix `ElseNull`.
+(See above.)

 * Terminology:
   * Use "HTTP1" or "HTTP1-ish" to refer to the HTTP1 family of protocols.
 (No